Uninett/Argus/docs/user-manual.rst

 1. Scroll down to the bottom of the *Incidents* table.

-2. Click on the *Rows per page* drop-down.
+2. Click on the *Per page* drop-down.

 3. Select whether you want 10/25/50/100 incidents per page displayed.